-President's Affirmative Action Policy Statement
+President's Affirmative Action Policy Statement (7/28/2022)

-Western Connecticut State University is grounded on a sound Affirmative Action foundation.
-To that end, as President of Western Connecticut State University, I am fully committed to the University's philosophy of the intellectual and moral leadership responsibility to carry out this well-established philosophy, as well as the responsibility of Western Connecticut State University leadership to advance social justice and equity by exercising Affirmative Action to remove all discriminatory barriers to equal employment opportunity and upward mobility.
+Western Connecticut State University ("WCSU" or "University") is grounded on a sound Affirmative Action foundation.
+To that end, as President of WCSU, I am fully committed to the University's philosophy of the intellectual and moral leadership responsibility to carry out this well-established philosophy, as well as the responsibility of the University leadership to advance social justice and equity by exercising Affirmative Action to remove all discriminatory barriers to equal employment opportunity and upward mobility.
 Accordingly, the University, through its Plan of Affirmative Action will, with conviction and effort, continue to undertake positive action to overcome the present effects of past practices, policies or barriers to equal employment opportunity, and to achieve the full and fair participation of African Americans/Blacks, Hispanic/Latinos, Whites, Asians/Pacific Islanders, American Indians/Alaskan Aleuts and/or those who self-identify in two or more races, found to be underutilized in the workforce.
 The University through its Plan of Affirmative Action, with conviction and effort, will also continue to undertake positive action for the full and fair participation of the above groups and any other protected group found to be adversely impacted by University policies or practices.

-Equal opportunity, a distinctly different matter, is employment of individuals without consideration of race, color, religious creed, age, sex, marital status, sexual orientation, gender identity or expression, genetic information (Section 46a-60(a)(11) of the Connecticut General Statutes, national origin, ancestry, intellectual disability, past or present history of mental disability, physical disability, including but not limited to blindness, learning disability, veteran status, or criminal record, unless the provisions of Sections 46a-60(b), 46a-80(b) or 86a-81(b) of excluding persons in one or more of the above protected groups.
+Under the Provisions of Sections 46a-60(b), 46a-80(b) or 86a-81(b) of the Connecticut General Statues, equal opportunity, a distinctly different matter, is employment of individuals without consideration of age, color, religious creed, age, gender/sex, marital status, race, sexual orientation, gender identity or expression, genetic information (Section 46a-60(a)(11) of the Connecticut General Statutes, national origin, ancestry, intellectual disability (learning disability), past or present history of mental disability, physical disability (including but not limited to blindness, deafness, prosthetic use, etc.), veteran status, or criminal record, unless the provisions of Sections 46a-60(b), 46a-80(b) or 86a-81(b) of excluding persons in one or more of the above protected groups.
 Equal employment opportunity is the purpose and goal of affirmative action.

-Western Connecticut State University's Affirmative Action Plan incorporates and lists federal and state constitutional provisions, law regulations, guidelines and executive orders prohibiting or outlawing discrimination, identifying classes of persons protected based on race, color, religious creed, age, sex (including pregnancy), marital status, sexual orientation, national origin, ancestry, mental disability, genetic information, intellectual disability, physical disability, learning disability, gender identity or expression, veteran status, and criminal record, except for bona fide occupational qualifications.
+WCSU's Affirmative Action Plan incorporates and lists all of the noted federal and state constitutional provisions, law regulations, guidelines and executive orders prohibiting or outlawing discrimination, identifying classes of persons protected based on race, color, religious creed, age, sex (including pregnancy and/or workplace exposure and hazard to a person's reproductive system), marital status, sexual orientation, national origin, ancestry, mental disability, genetic information, intellectual disability, physical disability, learning disability, gender identity or expression, veteran status, and criminal record, except for bona fide occupational qualifications.

 The University outlines its employment process as one of recruitment, selection, assignment, compensation, promotion and upgrading, training, educational assistance, transfers, terminations, layoffs and recall, and all other terms, conditions and privileges of employment.
 Affirmative Action is an integral consideration throughout the entire employment process.
-Both the Chief Human Resources Officer and Chief Diversity Officer are responsible for ensuring that affirmative action remains in the forefront of each step of the employment process.
+Either (or both) the Chief Diversity Officer and/or the Chief Human Resources Officer (or an assigned designee from the Human Resources Department) are responsible for ensuring that affirmative action remains in the forefront of each step of the employment process.
 An affirmative action discussion occurs throughout the employment process continuum.
 All facets of the employment process are linked to affirmative action.